msayers1/termProjectCSC212/README.md

 - trie.cpp - trie class file
 - node.cpp - node class file

 ### No arguments are given.
-A simple command line input is given to recieve a possible Scrabble word and test.
-Then loops again until the quit command is given.
-Once you quit from the Scrabble algorithm, it runs through different scenarios with the trie class. and outputs the timing of those scenarios.
+A simple command line input is given to recieve a possible Scrabble word for the Scrabble main.
+Once you quit from the Scrabble algorithm, it stops the program.
+The main simply runs through the different functions to show correct implementation.
+The main graph cycles thru from 1000 to 1 million by 3000 increments and outputs the timing of for the different functions at the different word list sizes into an output.csv.